Few smooth d-polytopes with n lattice points: Introduction

-The purpose of this note is to show that there are very few lattice polytopes with a unimodular normal fan.
-More generally, we prove the following.
+The purpose of this paper is to show that there is only a finite number of classes (modulo integral equivalence) of smooth lattice polytopes once we fix some properties of them.
+For example, let us call a lattice polytope \emph{smooth} if it is simple and all its normal cones (equivalently, all its tangent cones) are unimodular.
+Then Theorem~\ref{thm:smooth} is equivalent to:

-\begin{theorem} Let $N$ be a nonnegative integer, and let $\mathcal F$ be a finite family of rational cones.
-Then there are only finitely many lattice polytopes with $N+1$ lattice points all whose normal cones are integrally equivalent to cones belonging to $\mathcal F$. \end{theorem}
+\begin{theorem} Let $\nbr$ be a nonnegative integer.
+Then, modulo integral equivalence, there are only finitely many smooth lattice polytopes with $\nbr$ lattice points on their edges. \end{theorem}

-In this theorem it would not be enough to fix the combinatorial type of the polytope (see Examples~\ref{egBruns} \& \ref{singex}).
-The relevance of this result in algebraic geometry stems from the fact that a lattice polytope corresponds to an ample line bundle on a projective toric variety (see Section \ref{preliminaries}).
+We prove several versions of this theorem; the most general one (Theorem~\ref{thm:points2}) says that instead of requiring our polytopes to be smooth, as in the above in Theorem~\ref{thm:polytopes}, it suffices to fix a finite list of possible tangent cones for the vertices (modulo integral equivalence).

+Our proofs are based on a statement that transfers finiteness from dimension two to dimension $n$ (Lemma~\ref{lem:2dtoalld}), together with a detailed analysis of the case of dimension two.
+In dimension two, simply using Pick's theorem already implies that there is a finite number of polygons with a fixed number of lattice points (see the proof of Theorem~\ref{thm:points}), but by using the classification of 2-dimensional unimodular fans we get that it is in fact enough to fix the number of lattice points on edges, as long as the \emph{multiplicity} of the tangent cones is also bounded (Theorem~\ref{thm:mainforpolygons}, see Section~\ref{def-multiplicity} for the definition of {multiplicity}).
+In the smooth case, we also give bounds on how many polygons there are and how big their area can be in terms of the number of lattice points on edges (Theorems~\ref{thm:fewpolygons} and~\ref{thm:smallpolygons}).

-Oda classified 3-dimensional unimodular fans with $\le 8$ rays that are minimal with respect to stellar subdivisions.
-Based on this classification, we classify all 3-dimensional polytopes with unimodular normal fan and $\le 12$ lattice points up to equivalence (see Definition \ref{equivalence}).
+In Section~\ref{sec:classification} we use Oda's classification of 3-dimensional unimodular fans with $\le 8$ rays that are minimal with respect to stellar subdivisions to classify all 3-dimensional polytopes with unimodular normal fan and $\le 12$ lattice points, up to equivalence.
 They are listed in the appendix.

-One possible application of this classification is a long standing open question by Oda \cite{Oda97} whether every polytope $P$ with a unimodular normal fan is integrally closed: for $k \in \Z_{\ge 2}$ every lattice point in the dilation $kP$ should be the sum of $k$ lattice points in $P$.
-If we require $P$ to be integrally closed, then standard arguments from algebraic enumerative combinatorics imply finiteness (see Remark~\ref{rk:Macaulay}).

-There is an entire hierarchy of successively stronger conjectures concerning polytopes with unimodular normal fan which are open, even in dimension $3$.
-(Compare~\cite[p.2313]{MFO07}.)
-The principal obstacle to theoretical progress on Oda's question and the related conjectures is a serious lack of well understood examples.
-Recently Gubeladze~\cite{GubeladzeLongEdges} has shown that any lattice polytope with sufficiently long edges (depending on the dimension) is integrally closed.
-In view of this result, if there exists a counterexample, it is more likely to be a small polytope.
-Yet, all polytopes in our classification up to $12$ lattice points satisfy the even strongest of these conjectures (see Theorem~\ref{thm:GB}).
+In subsequent work, Anders Lundman has extended this classification to $16$ lattice points~\cite{LundmanMSc}.